the-lost-explorer/character_pattern_dataset/README.md

 ## Example from the data set
 ![sample](https://github.com/the-lost-explorer/character_pattern_dataset/blob/master/Capture.JPG)

+# Description
-Dataset contains 200 training examples
+Dataset contains 200 training examples.
+The letter is stored rowise in 7 columns of the CSV file.